 Limits on who can provide care

-You can claim the credit for money you paid for care as long as the recipient was not one of the following people:
+You can claim the credit for money you paid for care as long as the person you paid was not one of the following people:

 - Your spouse

-- A parent of the child being cared for—for example, you couldn't claim the credit if you pay your ex-husband or ex-wife to care for the children you have together
+- A parent of the child being cared for—for example, you couldn't claim the credit if you pay your ex-spouse to care for the children you have together

 - Anyone listed as a dependent on your tax return

-- Your own child age 18 or younger, regardless of whether he or she is a dependent on your tax return—for example, you couldn't pay your 17-year-old child to look after an 8-year-old sibling and then claim the credit
+- Your own child age 18 or younger, regardless of whether they are a dependent on your tax return—for example, you couldn't pay your 17-year-old child to look after an 8-year-old sibling and then claim the credit

 There are several other tests you must meet to claim the credit: